Caleb-Barton/WatterSans/README.md

   - Private dictionary missing blueValues entry

 I don't want to post this font to a font sharing website until I have resolved some of these errors.

+## License

+This font is released under the [MIT License](https://opensource.org/licenses/MIT).
+Feel free to use, modify, and distribute it.